 #4 Consult your regular physician

-Just because you’re seeking services in another country doesn’t mean you need to hide it from your doctor.
+Just because you’re seeking elective surgery and other medical procedures in another country doesn’t mean you need to hide it from your doctor.
 Tell them in advance and they’ll be able to give you valuable advice on your options, as well as prepare you for the trip.

 #5 Enjoy yourself responsibly

-Another reason to seek medical care in Asia is that you can rest and recover in relative luxury, compared to what you might experience in your home country.
+Another reason to seek medical care in Asia is that international medical clinics can be more luxurious compared to facilities in your home country.
 Remember that recovery is an important part of your procedure.
 For example, don’t risk infection by swimming if you’ve had invasive surgery, avoid alcohol while on painkillers and reduce your sun exposure if you’re concerned about darkening scars.

 #6 Consider a medical tourism agency